 If you are on shared hosting like GoDaddy, 1&1, Dreamhost, etc., there is often a button in the control panel to upgrade.
 Simple as that.

 If you are running your own Linux server, it’s more complicated.
 Here is an article describing what I did to upgrade from PHP5.3 to PHP5.4 on Amazon AMI.
-(This procedure also works for upgrading to PHP5.5).
+(This procedure also works for upgrading to PHP5.5 and beyond).
 Note that there are other solutions to reducing PHP memory usage like Xcache.
 I’m considering that to be an advanced solution beyond the scope of this article.
 If you want to try that, go for it and let me know how it goes in the comments!

-But Don’t Forget..
+And Don’t Forget..

 Of course, it also helps to delete unused plugins.
 If you want, you can install the Server IP & Memory Usage Display plugin and deactivate plugins on at a time to see their contribution to your memory usage.
 (Just remember to deactivate it when you’re done, because it contributes to memory usage as well).
 I can almost guarantee you that none will save you 18MB like switching to PHP5.5 or greater might do!
 But, eliminating plugins might be just enough to stop your memory errors from happening.

-If you are not able to upgrade to PHP5.5+, and you can’t delete any more plugins, then you can always increase your allowable memory usage and/or get more memory for your server like the vast majority of articles recommend.
+If you are not able to upgrade to PHP7+, and you can’t delete any more plugins, then you can always increase your allowable memory usage and/or get more memory for your server like the vast majority of articles recommend.
 The Server IP & Memory Usage Display plugin will tell you how much memory is allocated to WordPress (usually 40MB) and to PHP (usually 64MB or 128MB).
 You can Google around to see how to increase these limits.